 “If you want to know what a man’s like, take a good look at how he treats his inferiors, not his equals.” ― Sirius Black

 Sirius is one of my favorite characters, but I find it supremely ironic that he died because of how poorly he treated Kreacher.
-Sure, his hate never stemmed from malicious spite or a sense of superiority, but he still should’ve taken his own advice and treated the elf more kindly.
-Funny how it came to bite him in the ass.
+Granted, his hate never stemmed from malicious spite or a sense of superiority, but he still should’ve taken his own advice and treated the elf more kindly.
+Funny how it came to bite him in the ass…

 Trelawney prediction of the “lightning-struck tower”